-Pep rallies will be held when requested, but only one per week maximum.
-Fifteen minutes during the day will be used.
+Pep rallies will be held when approved by the administration, but only one per week maximum.

 POSTERS AND PICTURES

 Posters, pictures, or articles on the walls/bulletin board must meet the approval of the building principal.
 ABSOLUTELY NO SCOTCH TAPE ON WALLS.
 PLEASE USE MASKING TAPE TO POST ITEMS.
 STAPLES MAY BE USED ON BULLETIN BOARDS.